AVS Overview

 Last updated

 An AVS (Actively Validated Service) is a system that requires its own unique validation process for verification.
-Examples include sidechains, data availability layers, virtual machines, keeper networks, oracle networks, bridges, threshold cryptography schemes, and trusted execution environments.
+Examples include sidechains, bridges, data availability layers, virtual machines, keeper networks, oracle networks, ZK provers, MPC commitees, FHE networks, and trusted execution environments (TEE).

-In Exocore Netowrk, Actively Validated Services (AVS) are off-chain services or applications that utilize decentralized operators to execute specific off-chain tasks essential for the AVS's proper functionality.
+In Exocore, AVSs are off-chain services or applications that utilize decentralized operators to execute specific off-chain tasks essential for the AVS's proper functionality.
 To incentivize participation, AVSs provide token-based rewards for both operators and restakers.
 This approach encourages the provision of computing resources and staking tokens, ultimately strengthening the network's infrastructure and enhancing its crypto-economic security.

 Each AVS operates with a distinct set of contracts.
 These contracts maintain essential information about the service, including details about their task definitions, operational metadata, participating operators, and the amount of stake allocated to ensure its security and integrity.